 - Step #4 – Look for dependencies between different areas and functions of your business

 - Step #5 – Calculate how much downtime is acceptable for all critical functions

 - Step #6 – Make a plan to keep your company going

 One of the best tools that you can have for a BC plan is a checklist that includes all of your equipment and supplies, the location of all of your backups, who should have the plan, and any contact information regarding emergency contacts, important personnel, and backup providers.

-Remember, a disaster recovery plan is only one part of the BC plan, so if you don’t have a DR plan, this is a perfect time to do it.
+Remember, a disaster recovery plan is only one part of the Business Continuity Plan, so if you don’t have a DR plan, this is a perfect time to do it.
 If you already have a DR plan, don’t assume that it’s going to work in with your BC plan.
 You need to make sure that all parts align together.

 As you work to create this plan, think about meeting with people who have successfully gone through a disaster with success.
 They can give you some great insight and valuable information.